 Financial eligibility requires a household's income to be less than or equal to sixty percent (60%) of the state median income (SMI).
 The income levels for various family sizes are published by the Division of Energy, Housing and Community Resources at the beginning of the heating season.

 The HE+ Program uses a one-month income test which is annualized to determine program income eligibility.
 The test period for determining the income level for the household is usually the one month prior to the month of application.
 If an agency determines that a household's prior month income exceeds the WHEAP eligibility limit, and the household's financial circumstances have recently changed, the agency may use the present month income to establish eligibility.
-See

-Section 2.3.2 for more information.
+See Section 2.3.2 for more information.
 The income for certain income types, such as seasonal wages and self-generated income, have a test period that is based on income received during the 12 months prior to the date of the application, or the previous tax year.
 A detailed discussion of financial eligibility is presented in Chapter 2.

-When a household is found to be eligible for Regular Benefits, the determination of eligibility is used for Crisis Assistance and furnace services for the remainder of the program year (October 1 to September 30).
+When a household is found to be eligible for Regular Benefits, the determination of eligibility is used for Crisis Assistance and Program Services for the remainder of the program year (October 1 to September 30).
 Application eligibility does not continue for the remainder of the program year if either the case head or a household member is deceased.
 A new application shall be processed to establish eligibility for the remaining household members.
-Crisis Assistance and furnace services have additional eligibility criteria that also must be met.
-See Chapters 2 and 4, Section 6.3.9, and the HE+ Furnace Program Manual.
+Crisis Assistance and Program Services have additional eligibility criteria that also must be met.
+When Program Services are requested and the applicant resides at a different address from the one on the parent application, a new application shall be processed to determine eligibility for that building.
+See Chapters 2 and 4, Section 6.3.9, and the HE+ Program Services Manual.